zerothi/sisl/docs/rst/files.rst

 ============

 sisl implements a generic interface for interacting with many different file formats.
-When using the :doc:`command line utilities<scripts>` all these files are accepted as input for, especially :ref:`script_sdata` while only those which contains geometries (`Geometry`) may be used with :ref:`script_sgeom`.
+When using the :doc:`command line utilities<scripts/scripts>` all these files are accepted as input for, especially :ref:`script_sdata` while only those which contains geometries (`Geometry`) may be used with :ref:`script_sgeom`.